Meet Our Team! Iris Iordanoiu: “I Would Use an Email Verifier Every Month”

 I somehow feel like I live in my email.

-Emails are the first thing I check when I wake up.
-Gone are the days that started with Facebook, Snapchat and Insta.
+My inbox is the first thing I check when I wake up.
+Gone are the days that started with Facebook, Snapchat, and Insta.

 Anyway, I do get notifications of new emails every time, because mobile phones have made it impossible for people to disconnect.
 Even if I get notifications, I still check my email every couple of hours and reply instantly to those that require immediate attention.

 What are the most interesting things you’ve learned at ZeroBounce?